aghiuru/RoboND-DeepLearning-Project/writeup.md

 ---

 1x1 convolutions are used for dimensionality reduction, since they summarize pixel data from multiple features to a smaller number of new features.
 They are used in the encoding part of the FCN.
+The number of filters is the new number of features that the 1x1 layers summarizes for one pixel of the image.

+If I understood it correctly, there is no spatial information captured by this layer (since it's only using data from the pixel located at the exacty same location in the previous layer), but helps the model captured by the network by adding more non-linearity.

 In fully connected layers, all outputs are connected to all the activations in the previous layer, so they can be used in a FCN to reconstruct more data from encoded data.